alahirajeffrey/movies-app/README.md

 ## Description

 Yoke marketing backend software developer task

 ## Major Task Details

 - Generate a QR code that will give a user link to the page with a list of 10 movies.
 - QR code must be regenerated every 10 seconds and return a new link to another 10 random movies.

+## Implementation

+- The generateMovieList controller calls the movieList service which a cron job calls every 30 seconds as opposed to the 10 seconds stipulated in the task ( this is limit the number of requests sent to the external api where the movie list is being gotten from is not)
+- The generateQrCode controller calls the generateQrCode service which generates a qr code using route to get movie list
+- The list of movies which is gotten upon scanning the qrcode thus changes  every 30 seconds.
+- The movies are then saved to a postgres database using prisma as an ORM upon being fetched

 ## Requirements